What is Heerema’s definition of sustainability?

 Where can I find information on (carbon) footprint and emissions of Heerema and its vessels?

 All the information you need is in the Data & Emissions Page.
-This data could be used to (roughly) interpret emissions footprint for HMC projects.
-If you are looking for more specific yearly data, try the Sustainability Report.
+This data could be used to (roughly) interpret emissions footprint for Heerema projects.

 How do I determine the carbon footprint of a project?

-Generally speaking, the carbon footprint for a Heerema Project consists of 3 factors: Procurement and Fabrication, Offshore Installation & Logistics and Flying.
-The largest part of the footprint is usually the offshore and logistics parts, consisting of the vessel consumption in fuel times the emission factor used.
+The vast majority of the emissions footprint for a Heerema project usually consists of the offshore and logistics parts.
+Simply put this is the vessel fuel consumption times the emission factors of the specific vessel.
 The emission factors are stated in the Data & Emissions Page.
 If you are looking for average fuel consumption of the different vessels, try the Sustainability Report.
 More information can be requested from the Sustainability Advisor.

 Where can I find some slides regarding the sustainability approach of Heerema?